Ademo93/qb-territories/README.md

 https://streamable.com/vev30g

+# Update

+- Multi-Languages support
+- Config blips for each zone

 # How to add zone ?

 to add zone you have to go in shared/zones.lua line 7 and add your zone like this =